-175/275 Volleyball (2)
+175/275 Volleyball (1 or 2 Credit Option)

 Course designed to familiarize the student with the skills involved in playing correct volleyball.
 Attention will be given to setting, hitting, passing, serving, serve receive and defense.
 The aim of the course is to aid the student in developing sound techniques and consistency playing volleyball.
 The course will also cover the rules of the game as emphasized by the FIVB, volleyball's international governing body.